- Continuous new challenges keep the job of a consultant interesting

 Since my start at TriFinance, I participated in several projects in a private bank with longstanding roots in both Belgium and the Netherlands.
 The bank has been working with TriFinance for transition & support and pragmatic advisory services for some time.
-The hands on approach and the different skill sets the consultants have to offer, are the main but not the sole reasons for this continued relationship.
+The hands-on approach and the different skill sets the consultants have to offer are the main but not the sole reasons for this continued relationship.

 How one project leads to another

-After talking with the TriFinance business manager and mentor I was asked to join one of the project teams working on a large integration project at a private bank.
-The operational knowledge gained in my previous mission, provided me with an excellent basis to work on a wide range of activities within the project team.
-These went from process optimization and acting as a challenger, to software testing over writing work instructions and giving training about internal and external communication.
+After talking with the TriFinance business manager and mentor, I was asked to join one of the project teams working on a large integration project at a private bank.
+The operational knowledge gained in my previous mission provided me with an excellent basis to work on a wide range of activities within the project team.
+These went from process optimization and acting as a challenger, to software testing, over writing work instructions and giving training about internal and external communication.

-Once the project went live, I supported the aftercare of the project together with other project members by adapting work instructions, setting up and maintaining a support structure for the Belgian branch and host Q&A sessions.
+Once the project went live, I supported the aftercare of the project together with other project members by adapting work instructions, setting up and maintaining a support structure for the Belgian branch and hosting Q&A sessions.

 Personally, I chose TriFinance because of its belief in putting employees first.